neos/fusion-form/README.md

 Development targets
 -------------------

-- Form rendering in fusion with afx with data binding
+- Form rendering in fusion with afx and data binding
 - Extensibility and flexibility
 - Enable reusability of form fragments as fusion components
-- Render hidden fields for Flow validation, security and persistence magic
+- Render hidden fields for validation, security and persistence magic
 - Automatically prefix fieldNames for the current request.namespace
 - Overcome limitations as binding of forms to a single object
+- Make the form magic more understandable

 **Important Deviations from Fluid Form ViewHelpers**